Best Tiger Safaris & Wildlife Tours in India | Tigerwalah

 Q. Do foreign tourists need a visa for a tiger safari in India?

 Yes.
 All foreign nationals need a valid passport and an Indian visa — most travellers use the Tourist e-Visa, applied for online before arrival, which commonly allows stays of up to 90 days.
-Beyond the standard safari permit (which Tigerwalah arranges), most tiger reserves need no special permit.
+A few sensitive border or northeastern areas may require extra permits; we advise you based on your chosen parks.

 Plan your trip from abroad →